Last Menstrual Period (LMP)

 FertilitySmarts explains Last Menstrual Period (LMP)

-The first day of bleeding in a woman’s period is notable as it is the date used to track her upcoming ovulation and to calculate the length of her cycle.
+The first day of bleeding in a woman’s period is notable as it is the date can be used to estimate the timing of ovulation (around day 14 for women with a normal cycle) and to calculate the length of her cycle.
 Understanding this cycle and awareness of its stages, known as fertility awareness, is an effective way to increase the odds of conceiving through intercourse.

 The more accurately a cycle is tracked and charted, the more precisely ovulation days can be identified.
 Additionally, if infertility problems are present, this awareness will assist a physician in diagnosing any issues.